 The domains’ knowledge of both the certifications is focused towards cybersecurity but there is a key difference.

-CISM certified professionals are tasked with ensuring enterprise’s information security whereas CISA is meant for professionals who provide assurance about information security controls.
+CISM certified professionals are tasked with ensuring enterprise’s cybersecurity whereas CISA is meant for professionals who provide assurance about information security controls.

 Job description of CISA holders often focuses towards IT auditing, controls, regulatory compliance and a lot of time audit of IT infrastructure.
 On the other hand, most CISM job descriptions are related to information security management, business continuity planning, disaster recovery planning, information security risk analysis and business impact analysis etc.

 The Best way to understand the difference and similarities between CISA and CISM is to read the job practice areas of both the certifications as published on ISACA website.
 CISA has five job practice areas and CISM has four job practice areas.